d-eisen/portfolio/content/mypost.md

 case_feature_img: "LandingPg.png"

 # This is the case summary in the case itself
 case_summary: "Medwater.com is an informational website for the organization.
-The site is focused on allowing supporters to donate to the organization, fundraise via Venmo and Facebook and review updates from the field.
+The site is focused on allowing supporters to donate to the organization, raise funds via Venmo and Facebook and review updates from the field.
 I created a minimum viable product for this site."

 # Your team members
 team: ["David Eisenmenger"]